Pacific Square: History

 The site of Pacific Square was originally the Vocalist Theatre which opened in 1939 and closed in 1961.
 The theatre building was used as an ice skating rink shortly after the theatre's closure.

 In 1963, the Westfield Group purchased the theatre and built a Coles New World supermarket and a small shopping arcade on the site.
-The shopping centre was purchased in the late 1970s by Stockland who commenced construction on a new shopping centre.
+The shopping centre was purchased in the late 1970s by Stockland who commenced construction of a new shopping centre.
 The construction involved the demolition of the Vocalist Theatre.

 Stockland Mall Maroubra opened in 1981 and featured Grace Bros, Coles New World, Franklins and 67 stores grouped around a courtyard area.
 The centre was situated over two floors.
 The ground level contained Coles New World and access to the carpark, while Franklins was located in the upper level.
 Grace Bros. was located on both levels.

 The opening of Westfield Eastgardens in 1987 in nearby Pagewood had been blamed for the downturn in trade in the centre.

 In October 1994, Stockland Mall Maroubra was rebranded as Stockland ShopSmart Maroubra and was the first Stockland mall to convert to a factory outlet mall.
-Grace Bros was converted into GoodBuy Clearance Centre which sold discounted products and clothing from Grace Bros and Myer stores around Australia.
+Grace Bros. was converted into GoodBuy Clearance Centre which sold discounted products and clothing from Grace Bros. and Myer stores around Australia.
 GoodBuys Clearance Centre operated until its closure in 2002 when the centre was closed.

-On the night of 23 June 1998, the courtyard area of Stockland ShopSmart Maroubra was damaged by fire and destroyed at eight shops.
-As it was late at night, and only the Coles supermarket was opened, 15 people were evacuated and there were no casualties or fatalities.
+On the night of 23 June 1998, the courtyard area of Stockland ShopSmart Maroubra was damaged by fire that destroyed eight shops.
+As it was late at night, and only the Coles supermarket was open, 15 people were evacuated and there were no casualties or fatalities.
 Following the event, many shops in that area were closed or relocated from as little as a month up to about eleven months.
 The whole courtyard area was re-opened in May 1999.